ojetton/math-camp-2023/README.md

 # Economics Ph.D.
 Math Camp, Fall 2023
 ## University of Oregon

 Welcome to the GitHub page for Math Camp!
 Below you will find the links for all the resources you will need during this course.
-Math Camp will consist of 5 modules covered over 10 two-hour periods (9:00am - 11:00am) from September 6th to the 19th.
-Each module will be covered over two weekdays during this time according to the following schedule:
+Math Camp will consist of 6 modules covered over 10 two-hour periods (9:00am - 11:00am) from September 6th to the 19th.
+With the exception of modules 4 and 5, each module will be covered over two weekdays during this time according to the following schedule:

 **Day 1, hour 1** - Zoom lecture by Bruce McGough covering the module’s content